When I First Saw You.

 its name, and its contents.
 I found the name interesting because of the signs in the window.
 In Portuguese this is the Berardo Museu Art Deco.
 The signs shorten it to B-MAD.
 Now, while art deco has never made me mad, it is a style I’ve long found attractive.

-The walk from my flat was about 4.5 kilometers and when I reached there I could sense the beginning of my improving Portuguese because after I greeted the woman at the desk and told her I wanted a single ticket, she asked me in Portuguese if I wanted my guided tour in Portuguese or in English.
+The walk from my flat was about four-and-a-half kilometers and when I reached there I had confirmation my Portuguese had begun to improve because after I greeted the woman at the desk and told her I wanted a single ticket, she asked me in Portuguese if I wanted my guided tour in Portuguese or in English.
 (You can only go through this collection with a guide.)
 I chose English.
 My Portuguese had improved but not that much.

 The collection actually begins in the period of art nouveau.